IBM/secure-chatbot-interactions-using-security-verify/README.md

 ## Summary

+In this code pattern you saw how to enable single sign-on for a web application, and also chatbot integration with Identity and Access Management using IBM Security Verify.
+Both businesses and customers find it convenient to communicate using a conversational chatbot.
+Ascertaining customer identity in a chatbot conversation becomes all the more important.
+Hope you enjoyed this code pattern!

+For more information on extending the security aspects for your applications using Security Verify, refer to this [link](https://docs.verify.ibm.com/verify/docs/).

 ## License
 This code pattern is licensed under the Apache License, Version 2.
 Separate third-party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/) and the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt).